austenc/vscode-blade-spacer/README.md

 ## Release Notes

+### 1.0.2
+- Fixed an issue that caused extraneous brackets when cursor at the beginning of a comment - #2

 ### 1.0.1
 - Added workaround for braces not matching when a trailing quote or angle bracket exists - see Microsoft/vscode#35197